katherinew5896/sep11-freedom-project/tool/learning-log.md

 	camScale(cameraScale)
 })
 `````
-So we using the code we just learned and other codes from the past to make this booo move with our mouse.
+So we used the code we just learned and other codes from the past to make this booo move with our mouse.
 ![g](before.jpeg)
 This was before
 ![t](after.jpeg)